oVirt/ovirt-site/source/event/workshop/global-workshops.html.md

 ## Board Meetings at Upcoming Workshops

 Since many members of oVirt's Board will be in attendance at these workshops, it has been proposed that a Board meeting be held at each workshop or a subset of these workshops.
 Data gathering for scheduling these Board Meetings is taking place on the [Workshop Board Meetings](Workshop Board Meetings) page.

+## Promoting oVirt Workshops

+The goal of these workshops is to introduce users and developers to all aspects of the oVirt workshop.
+It would be wonderful if the community would help to spread the word about the workshops via its communications channels.
+If you are looking for assistance in crafting messaging or an announcement about the workshops, [Jason Brooks](User:Jbrooks) would be happy to assist you.

+The team is also working with the [Open Virtualization Alliance](http://www.openvirtualizationalliance.org/) to promote the workshops amongst its members.

 ## Other Proposed Workshop Locations